Ventricular septal defect, VSD (defect in the ventricular septum) in Dogs

 Causes

-The heart wall that separates the two ventricles is called the ventricular septum.
-This septum usually develops during embryonic development and ensures that oxygen-rich blood from the left ventricleA ventricle is one of the two lower chambers of the heart that pump blood into the arteries.
-The right ventricle pumps blood to the lungs, while the left ventricle pumps blood throughout the body. is pumped into the body, while oxygen-poor blood from the right ventricleA ventricle is one of the two lower chambers of the heart that pump blood into the arteries.
-The right ventricle pumps blood to the lungs, while the left ventricle pumps blood throughout the body. enters the lungs.
-A Ventricular Septal Defect occurs when this wall does not close completely.
+The wall that separates the two ventricles is called the ventricular septum.
+This septum usually develops during embryonic development and ensures that oxygen-rich blood is pumped from the left ventricleA ventricle is one of the two lower chambers of the heart that pump blood into the arteries.
+The right ventricle pumps blood to the lungs, while the left ventricle pumps blood throughout the body. into the body, while oxygen-poor blood from the right ventricleA ventricle is one of the two lower chambers of the heart that pump blood into the arteries.
+The right ventricle pumps blood to the lungs, while the left ventricle pumps blood throughout the body. goes to the lungs.
+A ventricular septal defect occurs when this wall does not close completely.

 VSD is one of the most common congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. heart diseases in dogs and is more common in certain dog breeds.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. heart diseases in dogs and occurs more frequently in certain dog breeds.
 It is a multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
-In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. disease that can have genetic, environmental, and possibly nutritional causes.
-While the exact genetic mechanisms are not yet fully understood, inheritance is believed to play a role, especially in breeds prone to heart defects.
+In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. disease that can have genetic, environmental, and possibly dietary causes.
+While the exact genetic mechanisms are not yet fully understood, inheritance is thought to play a role, especially in breeds that are prone to heart defects.

 The size of the defect can vary, which affects the type and severity of symptoms.
-Small defects may not cause any noticeable problems, while larger defects can lead to serious cardiac dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
-This can be due to diseases, disorders, or damage and can affect the quality of life..
-A significant defect can cause the heart to work harder, leading to myocardial hypertrophyHypertrophy is the enlargement of an organ or tissue due to an increase in cell size.
-It can occur as a normal response to increased stress or demands, such as muscle hypertrophy from training, or be pathological, such as enlargement of the heart muscle due to high blood pressure. and ultimately heart failure.
+Small defects may cause no noticeable problems, while larger defects can lead to severe impairment of heart function.
+A significant defect can cause the heart to work harder, leading to cardiac muscle hypertrophyHypertrophy is the enlargement of an organ or tissue due to an increase in cell size.
+It can occur as a normal response to increased stress or demands, such as muscle hypertrophy from training, or be pathological, such as enlargement of the heart muscle due to high blood pressure. and, ultimately, heart failure.

 Symptoms